-CRT, Cathode Ray Tube is an analog display technology that we commonly used a decade ago.
-It creates images by projecting electrons on a phosphor screen.
-And when an electron beam hits the screen, the place shines and creates colorful lights.
+A decade ago, CRT, or Cathode Ray Tube, was a commonly used analog display technology.
+It works by projecting electrons onto a phosphor screen.
+When an electron beam hits the screen, the phosphor lights up, creating a colorful image.

 How do CRT Displays Work?

 A CRT display has a vacuumed tube (a tube with no air in it).
-And it also has an electrode in the back of the vacuum tube that releases electrons.
+Plus, it also has an electrode in the back of the vacuum tube that releases electrons.
 Because it emits positively charged particles, it is referred to as the cathode gun (Because electrons are negatively charged, we know that they’re negatively charged particles).
-The electron gun is made up of an array of components which include the heater filament (heater) and the cathode.
+And the electron gun is made up of an array of components which include the heater filament (heater) and the cathode.

 The brightness of the beam is responsible for the brightness of the image.
 If your image is much brighter, the electron gun fires a strong electron beam.
 And if your image is a dark one, the electron gun fires a weak electron beam.